How Far Back Can You Go to Mount Your Scope?

 By taking these aspects into account, a shooter may establish the best eye relief distance for their unique needs and preferences.
 To achieve a comfortable and clear sight picture, which leads to more precise and effective shooting, it is critical to take the time to correctly adjust the scope’s position.

-Adjusting Scope Position for Eye Relief
+Adjusting Scope Position For Eye Relief

 Adequate eye relief helps the shooter to maintain a comfortable shooting stance while looking through the scope without straining their eyes.
 This reduces eye strain and discomfort, enabling the shooter to concentrate on accuracy and precision.
-Adequate eye relief promotes a steady cheek weld and sight image, which can aid in the shooter’s long-term accuracy.
-Follow these procedures to change the scope position for adequate eye relief:

 1. Install the sight on the rifle as directed by the manufacturer.